Can't find an answer to your question in the rules? Try the PT Practice FAQs.

 New editions of the Act and Rules are published periodically.
 The latest complete editions are always available on this page.
 The Board adopts new rules or amends existing ones between editions.
-Those are listed below.
+Those are listed on each side.

 About the Act and Rules